grzegorzmazur/yacas/docs/reference_manual/programming.rst

    or :data:`False`.

-   For some calculations, the demand that two expressions are
-   <I>identical</I> syntactically is too stringent.
-The Yacas system
-   might change at various places in the future, but $ 1+x $ would still be equivalent, from a mathematical point of view, to $ x+1 $.
+   For some calculations, the demand that two expressions are *identical* syntactically is too stringent.
+The yacas system might change at various places in the future, but :math:` 1+x` would still be equivalent, from a mathematical point of view, to :math:`x+1`.

-   The general problem of deciding that two expressions $ a $ and $ b
-   $ are equivalent, which is the same as saying that $ a-b=0 $ , is
-   generally hard to decide on.
+   The general problem of deciding that two expressions :math:`a` and :math:`b` are equivalent, which is the same as saying that :math:`a-b=0`, is generally hard to decide on.
 The following commands solve this problem by having domain-specific comparisons.

    The comparison commands do the following comparison types:

-   * {Verify} -- verify for literal equality.
+   * :func:`Verify` -- verify for literal equality.
-     This is the fastest and simplest comparison, and can be used, for example, to test that an expression evaluates to $ 2 $.
+     This is the fastest and simplest comparison, and can be used, for example, to test that an expression evaluates to :math:`2`.
-   * {TestYacas} -- compare two expressions after simplification as multivariate polynomials.
-If the two arguments are equivalent multivariate polynomials, this test succeeds. {TestYacas} uses {Simplify}.
-Note: {TestYacas} currently should not be used to test equality of lists.
+   * :func:`TestYacas` -- compare two expressions after simplification as
+     multivariate polynomials.
+If the two arguments are equivalent multivariate polynomials, this test succeeds. :func:`TestYacas` uses :func:`Simplify`.
+Note: :func:`TestYacas` currently should not be used to test equality of lists.
-   * {LogicVerify} -- Perform a test by using {CanProve} to verify that from {question} the expression {answer} follows.
-This test command is used for testing the logic theorem prover in Yacas.
+   * :func:`LogicVerify` -- Perform a test by using :func:`CanProve` to verify
+     that from ``question`` the expression ``answer`` follows.
+This test command is used for testing the logic theorem prover in yacas.
-   * {LogicTest} -- Generate a truth table for the two expressions and compare these two tables.
+   * :func:`LogicTest` -- Generate a truth table for the two expressions and compare these two tables.
 They should be the same if the two expressions are logically the same.